South African Astronomical Observatory: Southern African Large Telescope (SALT)

 SALT was inaugurated in November 2005.
 It is the largest single optical telescope in the Southern Hemisphere, with a hexagonal mirror array 11 meters across.
 SALT shares similarities with the Hobby-Eberly Telescope (HET) in Texas.
 The Southern African Large Telescope gathers twenty-five times as much light as any other existing African Telescope.
 With this larger mirror array, SALT can record distant stars, galaxies and quasars.

 SuperWASP-South

-The Wide Angle Search for Planets consists of two robotic telescopes, the one located at SAAO Sutherland and the other at Roque de los Muchachos Observatory on the island of La Palma in the Canaries.
-WASP-17b, the first exoplanet known to have a retrograde orbit was discovered in 2009 using this array.
+The Wide Angle Search for Planets consists of two robotic telescopes, one located at SAAO Sutherland and the other at Roque de los Muchachos Observatory on the island of La Palma in the Canaries.
+WASP-17b, the first exoplanet known to have a retrograde orbit, was discovered in 2009 using this array.